vnkazna/container_monitor/docs/developer/architecture.md

 ## What does the extension do?

-The extension is providing a "glue" layer between the [VS Code Extension API](https://code.visualstudio.com/api/references/vscode-api) and the GitLab instance API ([REST], [GraphQL]).
+The extension is providing a "glue" layer between the [VS Code Extension API](https://code.visualstudio.com/api/references/vscode-api) and the GitLab instance API ([REST](https://docs.gitlab.com/ee/api/api_resources.html), [GraphQL](https://docs.gitlab.com/ee/api/graphql/)).
 The extension code aims to connect VS Code editor with GitLab functionality as efficiently as possible.
 The less code and abstractions, the better.

 ## The key concept